Q: What is the mission of GT Aeronautics?

 Q: Are there any limitations (such as day VFR) for the operation of GTA unmanned aircraft systems?

 A: GT Aeronautics Remotely Piloted Aircraft Systems may be operated during the day or night and even in weather.
-However, current restrictions by the FAA limit commercial operation of unmanned aircraft systems to day VFR flight.
+However, current restrictions by the FAA limit commercial operation of unmanned aircraft systems to day (and now night) VFR flight.
 Military operations of Remotely Piloted Aircraft Systems within military restricted areas is conducted in accordance with military flight rules and the military flight clearance obtained for the specific system.

 Q: Does GT Aeronautics provide complete Remotely Piloted Aircraft Systems or just the aircraft platform?